mojimuse/fingerweave/content/pages/index.md

   - section_id: hero
     type: section_hero
     title: Fingerweave.com you found us...
-    content: >
+    content: |
-      It took us 10,000+ years but we finally have a website, twitter and instagram.
+      It took us 10,000+ years but we finally have a website
   - section_id: about
     type: section_content
     title: About